 Bundled capacity means a standard capacity product offered on a firm basis which consists of corresponding entry and exit capacity at both sides of every interconnection point.

-Implicit Capacity Allocation Method means an allocation method where, at the interconnection point with the Latvian natural gas transmission system, both transmission capacity and a corresponding quantity of gas procured at the gas exchange are allocated at the same time.
+Implicit Capacity Allocation Method means an allocation method where, at the interconnection point with the Latvian and / or Polish natural gas transmission system, both transmission capacity and a corresponding quantity of gas procured at the gas exchange are allocated at the same time.

 Counterparty means a natural or legal person making use of an adjacent transmission system of a foreign state or of liquefied natural gas terminal facilities, supplying natural gas to the Network User at the entry and exit points of the transmission system, or the Network User delivers gas to him.